normanboettcher/sentiment_analysis/scripts/performance/README.md

 ![prepr_percentage_100.png](prepr_percentage_100.png)

 Let's go further with the performance testing and increase the numbers and see how the REST-API behaves.
+We will use the automated approach to execute the performance tests with 1000, 5000, 10000 and 25000 Reviews.
+The values will be provided in `performance/metric_collection.csv`

 | Reviews | preprocessing time total avg | load_model time total avg | percentage preprocessing | percentage load_model | avg response time |
 |---------|------------------------------|---------------------------|--------------------------|-----------------------|-------------------|